Imagen dinámica

 Despite these restrictions, the Golden Age left an indelible legacy.
 The characters and concepts created during this time continue to inspire artists and writers to this day.
 Are you passionate about superhero art?
 Click here to discover how you can take your skills to the next level.

-The Underground Revolution and the Maturity of the Medium
+The Underground Revolution and the Medium’s Maturity

 While superheroes dominated the mainstream market, a revolution was brewing on the margins.
-In the late 60s and early 70s, the underground comic movement shook the foundations of the industry, challenging conventions and exploring themes that the Comics Code Authority had banned.
+In the late 60s and early 70s, the underground comics movement shook the foundations of the industry, challenging conventions and exploring themes that the Comics Code Authority had banned.

 Robert Crumb, with his magazine “Zap Comix”, became the standard-bearer of this movement.
-His characters, like Mr. Natural, not only broke with the stereotypes of traditional heroes, but also offered a scathing critique of contemporary society.
+His characters, like Mr. Natural, not only broke with the stereotypes of traditional heroes but also offered a scathing critique of contemporary society.
 These comics addressed topics such as sexuality, drugs, and politics with a frankness that scandalized many and liberated others.

 At the same time, in Europe, artists like Hugo Pratt were elevating comics to new artistic heights.
 His character Corto Maltese, introduced in 1967, demonstrated that comics could be sophisticated, literary, and aimed at an adult audience.
 Pratt fused adventure with philosophical reflection, creating a type of graphic narrative that influenced generations of creators.